All-time Favorite Video Games

 5. Metal Gear Solid

-6. Various Graphic Adventure Games
+6. Graphic Adventure Games

 Over the years I have come across various graphic adventure games which are all top contenders for my favorite game lists, especially those on the portable consoles.
 I made a separate list for this, so please check it out if you are interested.

 Xenoblade is a game where I feel like no matter how succinctly I word my praise, it just won’t do it any justice — because the game is that DAMN good.
 Xenoblade is truly one of the most beautiful game I ever came across, which is amazing considering this was actually from the Wii-era, at a time where super high-definition graphics were still not quite the norm.
-The open-world environment also means your adventures will take you through every nook and cranny of it’s majestically designed world.
+The open-world environment also means your adventures will take you through every nook and cranny of it’s majestic world.
 On top of that, Xenoblade also has a great story and a glorious set of soundtracks.
 Perfection may be a difficult thing to achieve but if you are looking for a “Perfect RPG”, I personally feel Xenoblade is the closest.

 9. The Legend of Heroes

-Modern RPGs have really undergone quite some innovation over the years, The Legend of Heroes however still focuses on what makes traditional JRPGs shine, effortlessly creating a charming world that really feels alive thanks to their cast of charming and lovable characters.
+Modern RPGs have really undergone quite some innovation over the years, The Legend of Heroes however still focuses on what makes traditional JRPGs shine, effortlessly creating a charming world that really feels alive thanks to their cast of endearing characters.
 Combine that with polished gameplay and excellent soundtracks, the series, especially the Trails in the Sky trilogy is really approaching into one of the greatest damn thing I have ever played.

 10. Project Diva